-We are very blessed to have Huckleberry our 11 year old Basset Hound.
+We are very blessed to have Huckleberry our almost 14 year old Basset Hound.
 He is very friendly with children, adults, and other pets.
 Rosie is in voluntarily servitude to two cats that roam the property and our home.
 Up by the house we have a small fish pond with a mixture of koi and goldfish.

 Just getting started but very interested in visiting Big Mike in Homerville, Georgia.

 We both grew up in Southern California but Bob's military career has moved us around the US and Bob around the world.
-We have lived in southwestern Georgia for nine years now.
+We have lived in southwestern Georgia for almost 11 years now.
 We are surrounded by mostly agricultural acreage yielding peanuts, cotton, corn, pecan, sorghum, and pine.
 Our Terrell County property is adjacent to the sleepy town of Bronwood.
 Their big claim to fame is being the hometown of country music star Cole Swindell.
 Nearby Leesburg happens to be the hometown of another country sensation, Luke Bryan.
 Americus to our northeast is the sleepy town waking up.
 It's very apparent that the city managers are very interested in drawing in the tourist traffic.
 They have recently begun hosting monthly "First Friday" events offering diverse attractions.
 This last Christmas season Americus has been our destination for holiday socialization.
 At about twenty miles south, Albany, Georgia is the closest "metropolitan" area but is lacking in a cohesive organized central core to attract much tourist attention.
 I've heard from many sources that for whatever reasoning this is the desired outcome of the Albany leadership.
 There is hope though.
 The last few years has witnessed the arrival a few more big name eating establishments and December saw the opening of a brand new brewpub in the downtown district.

-2015 Tiffin Allegro Open Road 36LA (gasoline engine powered) flat towing a 2015 Ford Edge.
+2015 Tiffin Allegro Open Road 36LA (gasoline engine powered) flat towing a 2019 Ford Fusion Hybrid.
 Two driver side slides.
-If we cannot connect to "shore power" providing at 30 amps in very warm or hot climates or 15 amp for cooler climes our residential refrigerator requires us to occasionally run our generator for a while to keep batteries charged.
-Our OEM Onan generator is considered quiet by most standards not like a bargain priced utility unit purchased at a big box store.
+If we cannot connect to "shore power" providing at least 30 amps in very warm or hot climates or 15 amps for cooler climes, our residential refrigerator requires us to occasionally run our generator for a while to keep batteries charged.
+Our OEM Onan generator is considered quiet by most standards not like a construction grade unit purchased at a hardware outlet.
 Having a towed vehicle we cannot move in reverse without removing our vehicle in tow.
 Turning any coach and towed vehicle around requires a much larger distance than just about any other RV.
 "Three point turns" are out of the question.

 Just hosted our first guest with BW.
 Great experience with our guests.
 Lots of great conversation and made new friends.
 The best part was Huckleberry the basset hound.
 Hope to meet up again in the future.
 Thanks for visiting with us.